16 Real Mysteries Too Strange to Explain

-Food is essential for our body's growth and maintenance, it is the basic necessity of life.
+Food is essential for our body’s growth and maintenance; it is the basic necessity of life.
 Different food gives off various tastes, and many people have experienced food cravings.
-According to Dr. Rajita Sinha, a professor of psychiatry and neuroscience at Yale University School of Medicine in New Haven, Connecticut, cravings simply reflect the desire for something rewarding.
-Studies show that certain foods activate the brain’s reward system, creating pleasurable feelings that influence our eating habits and make us crave them regularly.
+These cravings might mean something, hidden messages that our body tells us.

 CONTENT IS PROVIDED FOR INFORMATIONAL PURPOSES ONLY AND IS NOT INTENDED AS A SUBSTITUTE OF MEDICAL ADVICE.
 SEEK GUIDANCE OF YOUR DOCTOR REGARDING YOUR HEALTH AND MEDICAL CONDITIONS.

-Over 90% of people experience food cravings at some point in their lives.
-A food craving is a strong and persistent desire for food, however, it's not always for anything tasty.
-It may also result from self-imposed dietary restrictions, boredom, or nutritional deficiencies.
-Your cravings might indicate something going on in your body and here are some signals to keep in mind.
+A food craving is a strong and ongoing craving for food, which may not always be for something enjoyable.
+This desire can also stem from voluntary food restrictions, boredom, or a lack of essential nutrients.
+Your cravings might indicate something going on in your body, and here are some signals to keep in mind.

 4. You crave for ice.
-Pagophagia is a strong, persistent craving to chew ice and is a type of pica, a condition where people eat non-nutritional items.
-Occasionally chewing ice is normal, but if the urge is intense and frequent, it may indicate pagophagia which is associated with iron deficiency.
-A strong desire to chew on ice was reported by 16% of individuals with iron-deficient anemia.
+Pagophagia is a strong, persistent craving to chew ice and is a type of pica, a condition where people eat non-nutritious items.
+If the urge is intense and frequent, it may indicate pagophagia, which is associated with iron deficiency.

 5. You’re craving for carbs.
 It may signal that you are undereating.
 Carbohydrates are the body’s main energy source, providing quick fuel, especially for the brain.
 Restricting carbs can lead to fatigue, cravings, and reduced focus.

-8. You're craving for spicy foods.
+8. You’re craving for spicy foods.
 Spicy foods can cause a runny nose and are often used as a natural remedy for congestion.
-Research suggests they may help clear up stuffiness.
 And when you feel stuck, bored, or dull in general, your body may turn this irritation into a desire for hot foods.

 According to the nutrition source, the following are factors that can affect people’s food cravings:

 Additionally, the gut-brain connection also affects food cravings.
-“Our research is showing that the tongue tells our brain what we like, such as things that taste sweet, salty or fatty,” stated Dr. Zuker, who is a professor of biochemistry and molecular biophysics and of neuroscience at Columbia’s Vagelos College of Physicians and Surgeons.
+“Our research is showing that the tongue tells our brain what we like, such as things that taste sweet, salty, or fatty,” stated Dr. Zuker, who is a professor of biochemistry and molecular biophysics and of neuroscience at Columbia’s Vagelos College of Physicians and Surgeons.
 “The gut, however, tells our brain what we want, what we need.”
-A new study also reports that gut bacteria drive sugar cravings.

 Since gut health is important to maintain a healthy body and diet, here are some tips to improve gut health and manage food urges: